Tension and conflict will keep your reader engaged in every scene. Knowing the difference and when to use each will drive your story forward.

 How Fictionary Can Help You

-Below is the opening scene from Look The Other Way (by Kristina Stanley).
+Below is the opening scene from Look The Other Way by Kristina Stanley – me:)

 The “Conflict” in the scene is between an employer (Veronica) and employee (Shannon).
 Veronica is getting fired and Shannon argues against it, trying to keep her job.

 The “Tension” in the scene occurs when Shannon is in the middle of being fired and she worries about how to tell her fiancé.
 They are just about to buy a house and need her income.
 The tension also foreshadows there will be problems between Shannon and her fiancé.
-A double use of a key element will make your story stronger.
+A double use of a Fictionary Story Element will make your story stronger.

-The question marks in Fictionary contain information about each Key Element of Fiction and how to use the elements to make your story better.
+The question marks in Fictionary contain information about each Fictionary Story Element and how to use the elements to make your story better.

 Post written by Kristina Stanley